robvanderleek/create-issue-branch/README.md

 See
 [test/fixtures/issues.assigned.json](tests/test-fixtures/issues.assigned.json) for all possible placeholder names.

-### Change replacement for illegal characters in branch title
+### Configure replacement character and replace arbitrary characters

 Characters that are not allowed in Git branch names are replaced by default with an underscore (`_`) character.
 You can configure a different replacement character as follows: